-Since the publication of the IIP, Network Rail has devolved most of its asset management accountabilities to route-based business units.
-During 2012 our plans for CP5 have been developed "bottom up" by these business units.
+Since the publication of the IIP, Network Rail has devolved most of its asset management accountabilities to route-based business units including Scotland.
+During 2012 our plans for CP5 have been developed "bottom up".
 These plans have been through a number of iterations of submission and review to ensure they deliver the required outputs sustainably (through validation against the top down modelling), efficiently and affordably (through financial target setting and challenge to overall submissions by a central review team).

-Prior to the publication of the HLOS we developed route based baseline asset management plans.
-Once the HLOS was published routes were issued specifications as to the outputs required at a route level to deliver the HLOS outputs.
-Plans were developed against these specifications, seeking to understand the impact of the HLOS on the baseline plans.
-Our review of these submissions identified a material difference between the top down modelling of our plans for CP5 and the consolidated view from the route submissions.
-In order to align the top down modelling and bottom up plans, we issued financial targets for each route and function.
-We have reviewed these submissions against our top down modelling to assure ourselves the revised plans are consistent with our policies and are sustainable.
+Prior to the publication of the HLOS we developed a baseline asset management plan.
+Once the HLOS was published, further plans were developed against this specification, seeking to understand the impact of the HLOS on the baseline plan.
+Our review identified a material difference between the top down modelling of our plan for CP5 and the consolidated view from the local submission.
+We have reviewed this submission against our top down modelling to assure ourselves the revised plan is consistent with our policies and are sustainable.

-In describing route plans as "bottom up", they are strategic plans rather than delivery plans that are based fully on workbanks for the whole of CP5.
-We have used centrally developed evidence to validate these plans, including activity volumes (with centrally developed models and policies), unit costs (which have centrally validated by Infrastructure Projects and Asset Management Services) and efficiencies (which incorporate national initiatives based on benchmarking conducted centrally).
-Each route and supporting function also has its own analysis underpinning the plans which are part of the ongoing management of the business.
-Recognising that we are still in transition to route based plans, we will continue to improve our route analysis as we move towards publication of the CP5 Delivery Plan.
-The improvement in information and local ownership has already resulted in much more robust route-based plans.
+In describing the local plan as "bottom up", it is a strategic plan rather than a delivery plan based on a workbank for the whole of CP5.
+We have used centrally developed evidence to validate this plan, including activity volumes (with centrally developed models and policies), unit costs (which have been centrally validated by Infrastructure Projects and Asset Management Services) and efficiencies (which incorporate national initiatives based on benchmarking conducted centrally).
+We also have our own analysis underpinning the plan which is part of the ongoing management of the business.
+Recognising that we are still in transition to a local plan, we will continue to improve our analysis as we move towards publication of the CP5 Delivery Plan.
+The improvement in information and local ownership has already resulted in a much more robust plan for Scotland.